 Writers know that it’s important to write about characters whose gender, sexual orientation, religion, racial heritage, or other aspect of identity differs from their own.
 But many are afraid to do so for fear that they will get it wrong–horribly, offensively wrong–and think it is better not even to try.

 Ready to write inclusive, representative fiction but afraid of getting it wrong and contributing to cultural toxicity?
-This five week course offers strategies to help you get it right and cope when you get it wrong.
+This six week course offers strategies to help you get it right and cope when you get it wrong.